TestGorilla LogoTestGorilla Logo

 If you’re testing candidates as part of the hiring process, you should be as transparent as possible as to why.

-Candidates deserve to know what is being tested, the data you’re collecting from them, how their test scores will impact your decisions, and how you may continue to use that data after they’ve been hired.
+Candidates should know what is being tested, the data you’re collecting from them, how their test scores will impact your decisions, and how you may continue to use that data after they’ve been hired.

 Don’t: Be intimidating